Yanagiya Hair Tonic Review – Wonect Staff Review!

 Nevertheless, it is an easy fix!
 I made a trip to the 100 yen store, and picked up a small spray bottle.
 It is a lot easier to spray the tonic on for sure, thus giving me the control I wanted.

 So yes, Yanagiya Hair Tonic is a good product!

 The hair tonic certainly shows a positive effect for my dry scalp.
 Yet, it is not mind-blowing, and users with oily skin might be wondering if they can feel an improvement.
-However, because of its price, it makes the hair tonic a very accessible item for maintaining hair tonic.
+However, because of its price, it makes the hair tonic a very accessible item for a maintaining hair tonic.
 You will not want this as a hair growth formula, but it could be a great support to prepare your scalp for successful hair growth.
-I’m including price references for the slightly scented version and the scentless version:
+I’m including price references for the normal version and the scentless version: